JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 If it's not on the list, hit the re-import button in the [toolbar](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html#1eeec055) at the top of the Gradle tool window.
 When the <control>runIde</control> task is visible, double-click it to execute.

-> See the IntelliJ IDEA help for more information about [Gradle tasks](https://www.jetbrains.com/help/idea/work-with-gradle-tasks.html).

 To debug your plugin in a _standalone_ IDE instance, please see [How to Debug Your Own IntelliJ IDEA Instance](https://medium.com/agorapulse-stories/how-to-debug-your-own-intellij-idea-instance-7d7df185a48d) blog post.

-> See the [Working with Gradle in IntelliJ IDEA](https://www.youtube.com/watch?v=6V6G3RyxEMk) screencast for more information about how to work with Gradle-based projects.
+> For more information about how to work with Gradle-based projects see the [Working with Gradle in IntelliJ IDEA](https://www.youtube.com/watch?v=6V6G3RyxEMk) screencast and working with [Gradle tasks](https://www.jetbrains.com/help/idea/work-with-gradle-tasks.html) in the IntelliJ IDEA help.
 >
 {type="tip"}